noahbean33/cfd_solver/README.md

 python .\tools\extract_pdf_texts.py
 ```

-## Notes
+## Testing and Notes
+- Run tests: `python -m pytest -q`
-See `notes.md` for a detailed code quality assessment and a roadmap to further modularization, testing, and CI.
+- See `notes.md` for a detailed code quality assessment and a roadmap to further modularization, testing, and CI.